Switch your domain to a different Squarespace site using the Domains panel.

 Start with the site connected to the domain you want to move.

-- Click the domain you want to move, then click Disconnect Domain.
+- Click the domain you want to move, then scroll down to click Disconnect Domain.

 Step 2 - Link the domain to your new site

 Log into the site you want to connect to the domain.
-If you manage multiple sites, you can return to the Home Menu and open your site selection grid to switch between sites.
+If you manage multiple sites, you can return to the Home menu and click your account icon at the bottom to switch between sites.

 - Click Use a Domain I Own.